farrukhrashid1997/js-hard-parts-v2/README.md

 - A function finishes as soon as it sees the return keyword.
 - Every context has a thread of execution, functions, global context.
 - A new function means a new execution context
+- When you are passing an variable, for example:

+  const numArr = [1,2,3]
+  function multipleBy2(ar){
+    //multiply each element of the array
+  }
+  const multiplied = multiplyBy2(numArr)

+  - In this case, the variable num, when passed in the function, the paramter arr refers to the value of         numArr.
+  - This means, that arr is referencing the value of numArr.
+If we manipulate the array directly (mutate), there will be a, what we call a side effect.

+ - So the principle should be that arrays should remain unmutated.
+ - Primitive values are copied to the new variable.
+ - Variables which are non-primitive, are given a reference to that value. (array, object, functions)
+ - Functions are what we call, first class objects.
+ - They can be treated like objects